Victor Bruzzone portrait

 I am now a SSHRC Postdoctoral Fellow in the Department of Communication Arts & Sciences at Pennsylvania State University, working with John Gastil on a project testing whether AI can enhance perspective-taking in political disagreement by using the Ideological Turing Test.

-My work has appeared in the Critical Review of International Social and Political Philosophy, Contemporary Political Theory, and Planning Theory, among others.
+My work has appeared in the Critical Review of International Social and Political Philosophy, Contemporary Political Theory, and Polity, among others.
+When I’m not working on research, I’m probably biking around Toronto or working on public philosophy projects.

 Recent Publications